 Adjusted EBITDA and gross margin before fair value adjustments are non-GAAP measures used by management that do not have any standardized meaning prescribed by IFRS and may not be comparable to similar measures presented by other companies.
-Management defines adjusted EBITDA as the loss from operations, as reported, before interest, taxes, depreciation and amortization and adjusted for share-based compensation, common shares issued for services, the fair value effects of accounting for biological assets and inventories, and non-cash write-downs of inventory and other non-cash items.
-Management defines gross margin before fair value adjustments is a percentage of gross profit (loss) before fair value adjustments of accounting for biological assets and inventory over net revenue.
+Management defines adjusted EBITDA as the loss from operations, as reported, before interest, taxes, depreciation and amortization and adjusted for share-based compensation, common shares issued for services, the fair value effects of accounting for biological assets and inventories, asset impairment and write-downs and other non-cash items.
+Management defines gross margin before fair value adjustments as a percentage of gross profit (loss) before fair value adjustments of accounting for biological assets and inventory over net revenue.
 Management believes both measures are useful financial metrics to assess the Company's operating performance on a cash basis before the impact of non-cash items, and on an adjusted basis as described above.